Teaching the science of swimming since 2003!

 Teaches all four competitive strokes

 This class is for children who are strong swimmers and ready to learn formal competitive strokes.
-The purpose of this class is to learn competitive freestyle and backstroke, as well as breaststroke and butterfly once the long axis strokes are mastered.
-Students will learn advanced technical details of long axis strokes including pull and follow through stroke phases, starts and turns, and advanced body positions.
-Short axis strokes are taught after mastery of both backstroke and freestyle.
+The purpose of this class is to learn swim freestyle and backstroke for long distances, as well as learn developmental breaststroke and butterfly.
+Short axis strokes are taught after mastery of both distance backstroke and distance freestyle.